 In this section is possibile to associate available system access points to the domain.
 Associating it means that is possible for user of the specific domain to logon on the Wi-Fi network using the same credentials of the Orchestra NG system, or setup a simple captive portal for the company; refer to user manual for captive portal setup.
-For configuring system access points, please refer to section 9.1 on page 74.
-For a sample association, see figure 6.8 on the following page.
+For configuring system access points, please refer to section 9.1 on page 76.
+For a sample association, see figure 6.8.